tony-john-mcneil/alexa-voice-service-avs-raspberry-pi/README.md

 sudo apt install libboost-all-dev
 ```

-TODO: supply the serial communication sketch for arduino
 TODO: supply a test c++ program for testing the serial communication

 The following guide has been adapted to use boost communicating with an arduino via serial: